-Kosovo covers a surface area of approx. 10,900 km and is characterized by an average altitude of 800 m above sea level.
-The lowest point of Kosovo is located at an elevation of 297 m at White Drin River (Drini i Bardhë), at the border to Albania).
-The country rises up to the highest point in the South of Kosovo - Djeravicë at 2,565 m.
+Kosovo covers a surface area of approx. 10,900 km2 and is characterized by an average altitude of 800 m above sea level.
+The lowest point of Kosovo is located at an elevation of 297 m White Drin River (Drini i Bardhë), at the border to Albania).
+The country rises up to the highest point in the South of Kosovo - Dieravicë at 2,565 m.

-Bjeshkët e Nemuna or Albanian Alps divide Kosovo from Albania in the south-west while Kopaonik Mountain in the north, borders Serbia.
+The Bjeshkët e Nemuna or Albanian Alps divide Kosovo from Albania in the south-west while Kopaonik Mountain in the north, borders Serbia.
 The central region of Drenica and the eastern part of Kosovo are mainly hilly.
-Between these hills and the surrounding mountains there are two plains - Rrafshi i Dukagjinit basin in the western part of the province, and Fushë Kosova plain in the eastern part.
+Between these hills and the surrounding mountains are 2 plains - the Rrafshi i Dukagjinit basin in the western part of the province, and the Fushë Kosovë plain in the eastern part.
 Drini i Bardhë runs from western Kosovo toward the Adriatic and the Ibri snakes across the north of the country.

-The climate is continental with some mediterranean and alpine influences, characterized with warm summers and cold and snowy winters.
-The temperatures range from +35 C in summer, to -20 C in the winter.
+The climate is continental with some Mediterranean and alpine influences, characterized with warm summers and cold and snowy winters.
+The temperatures range from +35 C in summer, to -20° C in the winter.